 - Plan on breaking even financially.
 More mature English teachers abroad should not count on saving any significant amount of money.
 Although, there certainly are many teachers abroad in their 50s and 60s earning and saving substantial amounts of money, if you go into teaching English overseas with the assumption that you are going to be saving a great deal of your pay check, you will be in for a lot of let-downs.
 Also, don’t depend on supporting other family members financially while teaching English abroad.
 This is particularly the case if you have do not have a professional background in education.

 - Consider different regions: There are always exceptions with teaching English abroad, and there are people well into their sixties teaching English in most non-native English speaking countries throughout the world.
-That said, some regions that more mature English teachers should consider are Latin America (Costa Rica, Peru, Mexico, Panama, Chile, etc.), Southeast Asia (Cambodia, Thailand, Vietnam), and the Middle East (Saudi Arabia, Egypt, Oman, etc.) Bottom line, you need to go where the jobs are.
+That said, some regions that more mature English teachers should consider are Latin America (Nicaragua, Costa Rica, Peru, Mexico, Panama, Chile, etc.), Southeast Asia (Cambodia, Thailand, Vietnam), and the Middle East (Saudi Arabia, Egypt, Oman, etc.) Bottom line, you need to go where the jobs are.

 - Health insurance: In some countries your school or the government will provide health insurance and/or health care (deducted from your paycheck).
 However, in many cases, health insurance is not provided for teachers so it is important to investigate international health care options while you plan your move abroad.
 The good news is that international health care and health insurance is usually much less than it is here in the United States.